best-team-lambda/Frontend/README.md

 if token exists:

-    if path = /StudentDashboard
+    if path = /authorDashboard

-        if currentUser.student render component
+        if currentUser.author render component

-        else return 'Must be student!' and redirect home
+        else return 'Must be author!' and redirect home

     else if path = /HelperDashboard